sudarshannagesh90/phase_retrieval/README.md

 # Phase retrieval algorithms

-The script demo_script.m contains the necessary MATLAB code needed for using the phase-retrieval algorithms:
+The script demo_script.m contains the necessary MATLAB code for using the phase-retrieval algorithms:

 1. Gerchberg-Saxton algorithm: [Gerchberg and Saxton, 1972]
 2. Wirtinger-Flow: [Candes et al., 2014]